XPaladiumyX/SkyXNetwork/README.md

-﻿# SkyXNetwork
 Welcome on Sky X Network, we are a Minecraft Server supporting every devices and Minecraft Java & Bedrock For more infos please go to : **https://discord.gg/pTErYjTh5h**

-Presentation ->

 # ✨ | Sky X Network | ✨
 This is a **Java & Bedrock server** filled with exciting game modes such as Modded Survival, SkyGens, and Prisons.
 But, why should you [JOIN US?](https://discord.gg/pTErYjTh5h) 【🤔】